trickstercache/trickster/docs/metrics.md

 Trickster exposes a Prometheus /metrics endpoint with a customizable listener port number (default is 8082).
 For more information on customizing the metrics configuration, see [configuring.md](configuring.md).

+---

-The following metrics are available for polling:
+The following metrics are available for polling with any Trickster configuration:

 * `trickster_proxy_requests_total` (Counter) - The total number of requests Trickster has handled.
   * labels: